jgj-git/minilog/README.md

 # MINILOG

-Minilog is a small, partial implementation of the simulator described in SystemVerilog's LRM, written in C.
+Minilog is a small, partial implementation of the simulator described in SystemVerilog's LRM, written in C++.

 ## Features
 The following features will be implemented, in order: